tomasbird/dfo-salmon-ontology/ReadmeforAI.md

 # Input Data
-The data being used in this case are data dictionaries from long-term monitoring projects aimed at counting salmon that are returning to spawn in rivers around BC and the Yukon.
-EAch dicitonary describes the fields used in a long-term monitoring series.   the different monitoring efforts often occur for different species in different contexts using different methods.
+The data being used in this case are data dictionaries from long-term stream inspection monitoring projects aimed at counting salmon that are returning to spawn in rivers around BC and the Yukon.
+Each dicitonary describes the fields used in a long-term monitoring series.   the different monitoring efforts often occur for different species in different contexts using different methods.
+STream inspection log data are to be stored in a "SILs" folder, other inspection method types may be added later.

 ## Raw data
-Original data dictionaries are stored together in a folder called "Data/Dictionaries_Raw"
+Original data dictionaries are stored together in a folder called "Data/SILs/Dictionaries_Raw"

 ## Formatted
-Formatted data dictionaries are stored together in a folder called "Data/Dictionaries_Formatted"
+Formatted data dictionaries are stored together in a folder called "Data/SILs/Dictionaries_Formatted"

 ## References
 Reference documents such as field guides are used to provide background context for the dictionaries.
 These provide information on why and how different fields are collected in greater detail than many dictionaries.
-They are stored in a "Data/Field_Guides". other documents concernind broad information about escapement monitoring are
+They are stored in a "Data/SILs/Field_Guides". other documents concernind broad information about escapement monitoring are

 ## Cataloguing
 Dictionaries and their field guides will be described in an excel document.